okiww/adminLTE-Node/README.md

 Templating Admin LTE with NodeJS

-# run npm install on your directory
+# npm install on your terminal

-# run npm start on your directory
+# npm start on your terminal